Please click here to download our Charter including Strategic Aims: 2019-2021 Annual Aims: 2019

 Community: We invite our community to complete an annual questionnaire in September.
 This information is used to plan for the following year.
 From time to time, parents are rung by the principal and asked for feedback about the quality of education currently being provided to their child/ren.
-Parents are welcome to at any time complete and send in the Compliments, Concerns, and Complaints Form.
-If preferred, parents can ring the principal and/or teachers with any concerns.
+Parents/caregivers are welcome to make contact with the principal and/or teachers with any concerns.
 The teaching staff report trends in student achievement on a regular basis to the BoT.
-This information is available to parents (either by attending BoT meetings or contacting the School Office).
+This information is available to parents (either by attending BoT meetings or by speaking with the principal).

 Staff: All staff members have an Annual Performance Review.
 The focus is on improving capability in the role which they fulfill.
 Teaching and learning programmes are reviewed on an on-going basis.

 The New Zealand Curriculum can be accessed from www.minedu.govt.nz.